 About Our Organization

+Our Mission: 317 Main encourages creative expression, personal growth, and community connection through music.
 317 Main Community Music Center brings the power of music to people of all ages and abilities from across southern and mid-coast Maine.
 317 Main was founded in 2004 on the idea that music can engage, vitalize, and strengthen human connections in our communities.
 At our studios and at partner locations in southern Maine, we provide music education for more than 500 people per week through one-on-one music lessons, group classes, jam sessions, ensembles, workshops, and summer camps.
-Our Community Partnership Program brings music to an even larger population of all ages who otherwise would not have access.
+Our Community Partnership Program brings music to an even larger population of all ages who otherwise may not have access.

 317 Main’s Little Roots program is an important part of the 317 Main curriculum and continuum.
-We are looking for an experienced and energetic early childhood education professional to coordinate the continued growth and development of 317 Main’s Little Roots program.
+We are looking for an experienced and energetic early childhood education professional to lead, administer, coordinate, and participate in the continued growth and development of 317 Main’s Little Roots program.

-317 Main’s Little Roots Program Coordinator will work closely with the Director of Music Education, Little Roots teaching artists, administrative staff, and the 317 Main community to facilitate the Little Roots early childhood (ages 0-6) music education programs and services at 317 Main.
+317 Main’s Little Roots Program Coordinator will report to the Director of Music Education and will work closely with the Little Roots teaching artists, administrative staff, and the 317 Main community to create, oversee, manage, and support implementation of an annual program plan for the Little Roots early childhood (ages 0-6) music education programs and services at 317 Main.

 317 Main’s Little Roots curriculum combines music-making with movement, encouraging young children to feel the music in their bodies as they learn fundamental creative skills.
 Little Roots programs are distinctive, relevant, and consistent with 317’s friendly, fun, and accessible mission-based priorities.
 This welcoming approach is combined with a curricular foundation that, in a group setting, teaches children (and family members) to: sing comfortably; experience rhythm physically; and develop a dynamic and emotional relationship with the communicative power of music.